Riverscapes/Conductivity/docs/workflow.md

 4. Predict conductivity values per segment endpoint record using a random forest model.
 5. Join predicted conductivity values back to segmented stream network polyline feature class.

+#### Metadata

+Currently the Conductivity Tools produce XML files when the tools are run in ArcGIS.
+These XML  files store metadata about the input and output parameters specified in each model run, as well as user-specified tool parameter values when applicable.

+* **metadata_YYYYMMDD.xml** · This XML file is written by default when the second tool in the workflow – Predict Conductivity – is run.
+This file stores basic information, including start and stop times, total processing time, and the name and local directory locations of input and output files.
+* **project.rs.xml** · This is an optional output, and is only written if the user indicates that the model run is part of a Riverscapes project.
+The project.rs.xml is more extensive then the Metadata_YYYYMMDD.xml file, and typically includes metadata about the spatial extent of the project, model settings, the Riverscapes project name, a “realization” representing the specific inputs and parameters associated with the model run, and an “analysis” which is defined by the model data outputs.